 The Oyler School-Based Health Center staff includes a school health assistant, a casework associate, a nurse practitioner and a registered nurse.

 Community Learning Center Institute

-The Community Learning Center Institute is a national leader in leveraging public school facilities to become hubs of educational, recreational, cultural, health and civic partnerships, which optimize the conditions for learning and catalyze the revitalization of the community.
+The Community Learning Center Institute is a national leader in turning public schools into hubs of educational, recreational, cultural, health and civic partnerships.

 Delta Dental Center

 The Delta Dental Center at Oyler, run by the Cincinnati Health Department and the Cincinnati Dental Society's Oral Health Foundation, serves children from birth to 18 years of age from Oyler School and the surrounding community.

 Families and students in grades 7-12 who are food insecure on a regular basis can shop for food.